pulumi/docs/content/registry/packages/google-native/api-docs/compute/alpha/image/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
-    <dd>{{% md %}}The full Google Cloud Storage URL where the disk image is stored.
-In order to create an image, you must provide the full or partial URL of one of the following: - The rawDisk.source URL - The sourceDisk URL - The sourceImage URL - The sourceSnapshot URL {{% /md %}}</dd></dl>
+    <dd>{{% md %}}The full Google Cloud Storage URL where the raw disk image archive is stored.
+The following are valid formats for the URL: - https://storage.googleapis.com/bucket_name/image_archive_name - https://storage.googleapis.com/bucket_name/folder_name/ image_archive_name In order to create an image, you must provide the full or partial URL of one of the following: - The rawDisk.source URL - The sourceDisk URL - The sourceImage URL - The sourceSnapshot URL {{% /md %}}</dd></dl>
 {{% /choosable %}}

 {{% choosable language go %}}